Skip to content

 bun run index.ts --help

-When invoked this way (i.e. via bun rather than the compiled ritual binary), both admin and serve-site rebuild their SPA bundles from src/ on startup.
+When invoked this way (i.e. via bun rather than the compiled ritual binary), both admin and serve --build rebuild their SPA bundles from src/ on startup.
 No flag is needed — the source-tree path is selected automatically.
 The compiled binary serves the pre-bundled assets baked into it.

 For iterative development of the admin interface or the static site, use: